The Logarithmic Sobolev Inequality for Gibbs measures on infinite product of Heisenberg groups: Main results.

 for $\{i,j\}=\{0,1\}$ and constants $C_1\in (0,\infty)$ and $0<C_2<1$.\end{proposition} The proof of Proposition~\ref{prp2.3Pap2} will be the subject of Section \ref{section6}.
 If we apply inductively the bound~\eqref{2.7Pap2} k times to the third and the fourth term of~\eqref{2.6Pap2} we obtain

 and

 If we plug~\eqref{2.8Pap2} and~\eqref{2.9Pap2} in~\eqref{2.6Pap2}, we get

-If we take the limit of $n$ to infinity in~\eqref{2.10Pap2} the first two term on the right hand side cancel with each other, as explained in the proposition bellow. \begin{proposition} Under hypothesis $\textbf{A}$ or $\textbf{B}$, $\mathcal{P}^nf$ converges $\nu$-almost everywhere to $\nu f$, where $\mathcal{P}$ as in (\ref{defPch6}). \end{proposition} The proof of this proposition will be presented in Section \ref{section5}.
+If we take the limit of $n$ to infinity in~\eqref{2.10Pap2} the first two term on the right hand side cancel with each other, as explained in the proposition bellow. \begin{proposition} Assume either (H1) or (H2).
+If the conditions (C1)-(C3) are satisfied, then $\mathcal{P}^nf$ converges $\nu$-almost everywhere to $\nu f$, where $\mathcal{P}$ as in (\ref{defPch6}). \end{proposition} The proof of this proposition will be presented in Section \ref{section5}.
 So, taking the limit of $n$ to infinity in~\eqref{2.10Pap2} leads to where $A=lim_{n\rightarrow\infty}\sum_{k=0}^{n-1}C_2^{2k}<\infty$ for $C_2<1$, and the theorem follows for a constant